GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/04-message-components/01-messages-screen.md

 # MessagesScreen

-The `MessagesScreen` component is the second **out-of-box** solution for an entire screen, which sets up the following components and `ViewModel`s where needed, within a `Scaffold`:
+The `MessagesScreen` component is the second screen component in the SDK, which sets up the following components and `ViewModel`s as needed, within a `Scaffold`:

 * `MessageListHeader`: Displays a back button, the name of the channel or thread and a channel avatar, in a `Row`.
 * `MessageList` and `MessageListViewModel`: Loads messages data and shows different states based on the data such as loading, empty and loaded states.
 Also sets up various action handlers, such as long and single item taps, as well as pagination and an option to scroll to the bottom.